How to Get Rid of Soul-Crushing Amounts of Debt

 In 10 years, the car will still be running.
-A house will still be providing shelter, and if it’s in a good location it may increase in value.
-A phone on the other hand turns into a brick in less than 5 years.
-So if it’s important for you to have a newer model phone and you’re bringing in steady monthly income, leasing through the Apple Upgrade Program may be worth looking into.
+A house will still be providing shelter, and if it’s in a good location may increase in value.
+A phone, on the other hand, turns into a brick in less than 5 years.
+So if it’s important for you to have a newer-model phone, and you’re bringing in steady monthly income, leasing through the Apple Upgrade Program may be worth looking into.

-If you have car payments and you also have thousands of dollars in high-interest credit card debt, you can solve multiple problems at once.
+If you have car payments and thousands of dollars in high-interest credit card debt, you must solve multiple problems at once.

 Or better yet, sell your car and don’t buy a new one.
-Instead buy a $500 bicycle and bike to work every day!
-Biking to work every day sounds crazy but it is more doable than you think.
+Instead, buy a $200 bicycle and bike to work every day!
+Biking to work every day sounds crazy, but it's more doable than you think.
 One of my heroes is MrMoneyMustache, the king of frugal living.
 He wrote an eye-opening blog post called The True Cost of Commuting where he calculated that “each mile you live from work steals $795 per year from you in commuting costs.”